 If you have any questions about the eligibility information displayed by QC Portal, please contact the Clinical Care Department at [email protected].

-Effective 6/1/2016 all in-network contracted Providers with PsycHealth Care Management, LLC. will be able to view and print their Explanation of Benefit reports directly from the secure PsycHealth QC Portal website.
+All in-network contracted Providers with PsycHealth Care Management, LLC. can view and print their Explanation of Benefit reports directly from the secure PsycHealth QC Portal website.
 PsycHealth will no longer be mailing these EOBs along with the checks.

 Once logged into the portal with your ID and Password, select from the Menu – EOB/Payment History.
 You will be able to select the EOB by Payment Date.
 Most recent payments are listed first.

 If you are an Out of Network Provider, PsycHealth will continue to mail you your EOBs.

 If you have a problem with your ID/Password or any questions regarding this process please send us an email to [email protected]

-Providers will no longer need to wait for mailing of payment to begin posting accounts because EOB will be available immediately after printing checks.
+Providers do not need to wait for mailing of payment to begin posting accounts because EOB are available immediately after printing checks.
 As a reminder printing checks is on 15th and 30th (31st).